 Second, let’s consider Bernard’s explanation more closely.

 - With regard to explanandum (d), it doesn’t seem that Bernard’s appeal to metaphor helps.
 Sure, while one is using metaphor it allows one’s language to be more free than it would have otherwise.
 But still, John is very careful with his use of terms and names in Revelation, and I don’t see how this allows one to say we should expect him to fail to fully identify Jesus and God.
 Furthermore, we still have the problem with disconfirmation I just mentioned: Even when using metaphor, what is the principled reason that Bernard can give that allows us to expect John to at least depict Jesus and God as distinct?
-If appeal to Christ’s can’t do this, as I tried to say above, then neither can metaphor.
+If appeal to Christ’s two natures can’t do this, as I tried to say above, then neither can metaphor.
 At least, not without being misleading.

 - The metaphorical interpretation that Bernard offers is consonant with explanandum (c) as I have stated it.
 That’s because it’s true that “throne” can refer to sharing in Christ’s reign.
 Since this is precisely what Bernard says, his view provides a direct explanation of this explanandum.
 Not only that, but I think Bernard would accept that “the man Jesus” (a phrase uses above) is present with the Father in the sense that Jesus shares in the Father’s power, authority, and reign.
 And believers will share in these things with Christ as well, as they are present with him in the New Eden that Revelation announces.